-Many local councils and housing associations use Choice Based Lettings (CBL) schemes to advertise the majority of their homes.
-These scheme allows you to decide where you want to live and what home is most suitable for you.
+Some local councils and housing associations use Choice Based Lettings (CBL) schemes to advertise their available homes.

-To apply for a council property you usually need to be on a housing provider’s waiting list (sometimes known as a 'housing register').
+To apply for a council property you will usually need to join a waiting list but you are not guaranteed to get a property.

-Once you've joined the waiting list, you should be able to use the housing providers CBL scheme to let them know which properties you're interested in.
+Once you have been accepted onto the waiting list, you should be able to use the housing providers CBL scheme to let them know which properties you're interested in.

 There are rules about what properties you can express an interest in.
 Expressing an interest in a property is known as 'bidding' however there is no cost involved in bidding and it has nothing to do with money.

 If you’re wanting to move away from where you live now, you may be able to register with that areas CBL scheme through local housing providers.
 However, some schemes will only accept you if you have a local connection to that area, such as a relative who lives there.